kriansa/dotfiles/data/project-boilerplates/aws-cloud/README.md

 ## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache v2 License - see the [LICENSE](LICENSE) file for details.